marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 {::boilerplate bcp14-tagged}

-* TBU Open Issue for the IVY WG, to include :
+* TBU Open Issue for the IVY WG, to include:

 (Update Glossary for Network Inventory draft.
 We need at least formal definitions of "capability" and "entitlement")